vortique/spotify-music-installer/README.md

 1. Start `smi.py` file.
 2. Copy URL of a song, playlist, artist and album from Right-Click+Share area.
-3. Paste it to program.
+3. Paste it to terminal.
 4. Done.

 ## Acknowledgements